Web Resources for Children’s Grief and Loss

 HospiceNet.org – Children’s Resources – Several articles and links geared to helping children and teens cope with death and loss.

-Links to Other Children’s Grief Support Centers
+Links to Children’s Grief Support Organizations

 Bereaved Families Online Support Center – Toronto, Ontario